-M3 Theatre is a one semester course that focuses on building skills related to making theater from both scripted and improvised sources.
-Students build confidence in their performance skills through exercises in acting, voice, and physical techniques.
+M3 Theatre (a full-year course) focuses on developing skills for creating theatre from both scripted and improvised sources.
+Students build confidence in performance through acting, voice, and physical exercises that strengthen their overall theatrical techniques.
+This course also introduces Musical Theatre as an additional form of expression and performance.

-M4 Musical Theatre is an exploration of American Musical Theatre.
-Students study the work of the actor/singer/dancer and use their gained knowledge to develop as performers.
-This course is for the student that is interested in Musical Theatre – both on stage and “behind the scenes”.
-Students will have the opportunity to rehearse, perform, direct, and stage various scenes from the Broadway genre.
-Students will achieve understanding of the historical, creative, artistic, and aesthetic aspects of musical theatre in relationship to American History.
-Finally, the class will participate in a culminating showcase performance at the end of the year.
+M4 Musical Theatre (a full-year course) is an exploration of American Musical Theatre.
+Students study the work of the actor, singer, dancer, and develop their performance skills.
+This course is for the student that is interested in both performing and working behind scenes.
+They will rehearse, perform, direct, and stage scenes from Broadway shows.
+Students will also learn about the historical and artistic aspects of musical theatre in relation to American history.
+The year ends with a showcase performance.

 Course Texts and Sources: